CSS: Unavoidable Bad Parts

 Bad: Wrappers

-problems.
-I can’t really agree or disagree here, as I never wrote
+you solve layout problems.
+I can’t really agree or disagree here, as I never wrote “production” CSS,

-markup-meaningful semantic tags, and then figure out CSS which works
+to using only markup-meaningful semantic tags, and then figure out CSS which works with the markup

 Bad: Layout

-two elements on the screen’s rectangle.
-Generally, for every given
+arrange these two elements on the screen’s rectangle.
+Generally, for every given width and height,

-negative realization is that the layout algorithm doesn’t
+overlaps.
+An important negative realization is that the layout algorithm doesn’t exist.
+There

 Bad: Browser defaults